codingcyclist/ha_strava/README.md

 ![](ha_strava_config.gif)

 Just locate the Strava Home Assistant Integration under `Configuration` > `Integrations`, click on `Options`, and use the slider to adjust the number of activities.
 After you've saved your settings, it might take a few minutes for Home Assistant to create the corresponding sensor entities and fetch the underlying data.
 The activities available in Home Assistant always correspond to the most recent ones under your Strava profile.

-### Increase/Decrease the frequency of the Photo Carousel
-Once you locate the Strava Home Assistant Integration configuration under `Configuration` > `Integrations` > `Options`, you can determine **how many seconds it takes** before the camera state changes to the next Image.
-Intervals < 15 seconds are not recommended since the Home Assistant UI will then struggle to re-render to UI at the same rate.

 ### Configure sensor entities for different types of Strava Activities
 Strava Home Assistant exposes **five sensor entities for every Strava activity**.
 You customize the Strava-KPI for each of those five sensors as follows: